-The IOAS is a IAF MLA signatory and accreditations granted by IAF MLA signatories are recognised worldwide based on their equivalent accreditation programs.
-Mutual recognition of accredited certification in many markets reduces costs and adds value to business.
+IOAS is a IAF MLA signatory.
+Accreditations granted by IAF MLA signatories are recognised worldwide based on their equivalent accreditation programs.

-Businesses will be able to see at a glance that the ISO 17065 certificate is accredited by an accreditation body that is a signatory to the IAF MLA.
-IOAS accredited Certification Bodies will first need to sign an agreement for use of the IAF MLA mark.
+Businesses will be able to see at a glance that a certification body using the IAF MLA Mark has been accredited by an accreditation body that is a signatory to the IAF MLA.

 Scheme owner symbols

-The following table indicates the scheme, the logo, main use and a link to published rules on permitted use.
+The following table indicates the scheme, the logo, main use and a link to the scheme owner and their published rules on permitted use.